Readers often ask us what is better for SEO: categories vs tags?

 WordPress itself doesn’t have any limit on the number of tags you can have on each post.
 You could potentially assign 1,000 or more tags to a post!

 The purpose of tags is to help link related posts together.
 Think of them as an index section in a book.
 Each tag is like a keyword in the index.

 Tags are helpful for users searching your site.
 Some plugins that display related posts use tags to help them figure out which posts’ topics are related.

 We suggest that you normally stick to 10 tags maximum per post.

 Are there any WordPress SEO advantages of using categories over tags or vice versa?

 Categories and tags both have different purposes.
 You have to use categories, but you don’t have to use tags if you don’t want to.
 However, we recommend using both, appropriately, to help readers navigate your site.

 Ultimately, you should design your site with users in mind.
 All search engines want to show users the content that’ll be the most useful to them.

-This means that by organizing your content for best usability will also help you get better SEO rankings.
+This means that organizing your content for the best usability will also help you get better SEO rankings.